papaspace/microPFD/README.md

 print 'Done'
 ```

-4. Run the script by pressing the play button (triangle).
+4. Run the script by tapping the wrench icon and selecting 'Run Options...', 'Run with Python 2.7'.
    A folder named 'microPFD' will be created, the program and database will be downloaded.

 Usage and Help:
-1. Run the script 'microPFD/Main.py'
+1. Run the script 'microPFD/Main.py' with Python 2.7.
 2. Tap the digital heading display to switch to GPS track.
 3. Tap the digital waypoint information display to make a direct-to leg by entering a 4 letter ICAO airport code.
 4. Tap the cross in the top-right corner to exit microPFD and return to the Pythonista console.